The Goddess and the Pig

 Too old and tough—what an insult!
 Boris rose on his small feet and angrily shook his heavy tusks at monsieur, but he and his friend were already walking away, thinking about the good sausages they would soon be eating.

-As the days grew shorter and the sun set further in the south, Boris forgot about monsieur’s threat.
+As the days grew shorter and the sun set farther in the south, Boris forgot about monsieur’s threat.
 Instead, he daydreamed about the end-of-season garden scraps that would soon be coming his way.
 Fall meant lots of extra greens, and sometimes left over pumpkins and squishy squashes that no humans would eat.
 It was Boris’s favorite time of year.

 One Monday, as Boris was getting his weekly bath, madame broke the news.
 She had been especially talkative that day, envying a neighbor’s new hat, complaining about the broken cellar door, and describing a village fete that was being planned.
 And then she said, “Next week Boris, monsieur will give you your bath, for I will be visiting my sister in Narbonne.
 We will shop in fine stores and visit my old school friends.
 I can hardly wait!”